 Failure to correct imbalance.
 Finally, we see the continuation of an imbalanced approach to the treatment of investors (most of which are corporate actors) as opposed to citizens generally in international economic law.
 Investors are given explicit rights and enforcement mechanisms to hold governments accountable.
-On the other hand, there is no citizen enforcement mechanism included in either agreement - not even a process analogous to the NAFTA Commission for Environmental Cooperation citizen submission process.
-The only reference to any possible obligation for good corporate conduct is the reference to voluntary codes in the environment chapter of the Chile agreement.
-This is simply not sufficient.
+But the investment rules do not even mention, much less require, minimum standards of corporate conduct on investors acting abroad.

 II.
-Specific Concerns
+Specific Concerns with the Investment Chapter